-- 1. Turning the OVEN MODE knob to the OFF position will cancel BAKE only. - 2.
+- Turning the oven mode selector and the oven temperature selector to the OFF position will cancel BAKE only. - 2.
 To turn off the Sabbath feature press and hold both the oven light key and the clock key for about 3 seconds. - 3.
-The acceptance tone will sound and SAB will disappear from the display.
+The acceptance chime will sound and SAB will disappear from the display.
+Be sure both oven selectors are returned to the OFF positions